 #4.
 Take Numerous Breaks

-Unlike extroverts, you’ll need to get away for a bit of peace and quiet.
-“When you first arrive, scout out a spot where you can retreat if you need a break.”
+Unlike extroverts, you’ll need to get away for peace.
+“When you first arrive, scout out where you can retreat if you need a break.”
 “It could be a patio, a kitchen, a bathroom, or even your car,” Ravenscraft explained.

 #5.
 You Can’t Fake It Until You Make It